Musketeer: Ottoman Empire

 The Janissary corps of the Ottoman army were using matchlock muskets as early as the 1440s.
 The Ottoman Empire, centering on Turkey and extending into Balkans, Arabia and North Africa used muskets to conquer Constantinople (modern Istanbul) and were one of the earliest users of muskets in a military conflict.
 It also utilized large cannons, including the Great Turkish Bombard.
+The Ottomans, under Sultan Suleiman the Magnificent (r.
+1520-1566), embraced these weapons to maintain military superiority against European rivals such as the Habsburgs and the Safavids.
+By the late 17th century, the Ottoman military began to face increasing difficulties in keeping up with the rapid advances in European military technology and tactics, particularly regarding firearms.
+The stagnation of the Ottoman military was evident during key conflicts such as the Great Turkish War (1683-1699) and the Siege of Vienna in 1683, where the Ottomans were defeated by the combined forces of the Holy Roman Empire and its allies.